Kyuunex/my-osu-scripts/beatmap-backporter/README.md

 python C:/beatmapbackporter.py C:/osu/Songs/1224803 Rita - Destination/
 ```
 this assumes you put the script literally in `C:/`
+(make sure there are no spaces in path where you put the script itself
+if you are not running it from the folder it is in)
 this will convert and override all .osu files that are in that mapset folder